Chocolate Lover’s Chocolate Cake

 chocolate cake ingredients

-• All-Purpose Flour: For accurate measuring, use the spoon and level method: spoon the flour into your measuring cup and level it off with the back of a knife.
+• All-Purpose Flour: The base of the cake; spoon the flour into your measuring cup and level it off with the back of a knife to ensure accuracy.

 • Granulated Sugar: Adds sweetness and helps create a moist and tender crumb.